Rwanda asylum plan: Legal challenge

-Two campaign groups – Detention Action and Care4Calais – joined the PCS Union and four asylum seekers to challenge the plan in the High Court and request a last-minute injunction to stop the first flight from taking off on 14 June 2022.
+Two campaign groups – Detention Action and Care4Calais – joined the Public and Commercial Services Union (PCS) and four asylum seekers to challenge the plan in the High Court of Justice and request a last-minute injunction to stop the first flight from taking off on 14 June 2022.
 However, on 10 June 2022 the High Court refused to grant the injunction requested.

 At 19:30 on the day of the planned flight, the European Court of Human Rights issued an interim measure which stated that one of its seven passengers, an Iraqi man, would face "a real risk of irreversible harm" if he was transported to Rwanda.
 That interim measure led the other six passengers to appeal, some to judges in London.
 The removal orders were scrapped and the flight was cancelled.

 After the ECHR intervention, some political figures called for the UK to leave the ECHR.

-On 19 December 2022, the High Court of the United Kingdom ruled that the British government's plan to send asylum seekers to Rwanda while their application is ongoing is lawful.
+On 19 December 2022, the High Court of Justice ruled that the plan to send asylum seekers to Rwanda was lawful.
+However, a group of asylum seekers selected for deportation appealed the case to the Court of Appeal, which on 29 June 2023 ruled that the plan was unlawful because Rwanda is not a safe country.
+Prime Minister Rishi Sunak vowed to appeal the verdict at the Supreme Court of the United Kingdom.

+The government subsequently launched its planned appeal against the ruling.
+The Supreme Court scheduled a three-day hearing on the policy to begin on 9 October 2023.
+During the hearing, the government argued that Rwanda could be trusted to treat refugees humanely, while the lawyers representing the migrants described the country as an "authoritarian one-party state" with a "woefully deficient" asylum system.
+In a unanimous ruling the court agreed with the Court of Appeal's decision, finding the plan unlawful on the grounds of deficiencies in Rwanda's asylum system.